kyrylo-sovailo/devtemplate/README.md

-Template repository suitable for C++, CMake and VS Code stack
+Template repository suitable for C++/CMake/Doxygen/VS Code stack

 Do not forget to:
  1. Edit name and date in LICENSE.md
  2. Edit executable name in launch.json
+ 3. Edit project name in Doxyfile